luso-torres/supersonic-flow/README.md

-# Numerical Simulation of a Supersonic Diffuser and Nozzle
+# Numerical Simulation of a Supersonic Diffuser and Nozzle on a Turbine

 This study aims to validate the optimal geometries derived from the analytical calculations of the diffuser and nozzle presented in analytical_calculations.pdf.